This post may contain affiliate links. Please read our disclosure policy.

 It really is best to start by getting organized.
 Gather your ingredients, so you will have everything right at your fingertips for each step.

-First preheat your oven to 350 degrees.
+First, preheat your oven to 350 degrees.
 Then start creating your base.
-Mix the milk, cream and vanilla in a large bowl.
-Then cube up your bread and let is soak in the mixture and come to room temperature,
+Mix the milk, cream, and vanilla in a large bowl.
+Then cube up your bread and let it soak in the mixture and come to room temperature,

-Second head over to the stove and place your Cast Iron Skillet over medium high heat.
+Second head over to the stove and place your Cast Iron Skillet over medium-high heat.
 Get that butter melted.
 Whisk in your brown and white sugar until well combined.
-Remove it from the heat and let it cool off a minute or two.
+Remove it from the heat and let it cool off for a minute or two.

-Third slowly whisk in those (room temperature) eggs and then 4 tablespoons of the bourbon.
-Followed by the apples, cinnamon and 1/2 cup of the pecans.
+Slowly whisk in those (room temperature) eggs and then 4 tablespoons of the bourbon.
+Followed by the apples, cinnamon, and 1/2 cup of pecans.

 Now sprinkle on the rest of the pecans and the turbinado sugar!
 This just gives the top some extra crunch!